 Jeffrey Gahler submitted a letter to local media in recent weeks criticizing comments about staffing levels made by the current sheriff.

-Gahler, a Republican who lost the race for Harford County sheriff by less than a 3 percent margin in 2010, contends Sheriff L. Jesse Bane presented false information about the ratio of deputies to the population.
+Gahler, a Republican who in 2010, contends Sheriff L. Jesse Bane presented false information about the ratio of deputies to the population.

-Bane responded by talking with Patch and writing his own letter to the editor.
+Bane responded and writing his own letter to the editor.
 In his responses, Bane said the numbers do not reflect all sworn officers, but rather the numbers the sheriff's office alone has to police the county.

 In Bane's letter, he extends an invitation to discuss the matter with Gahler.